sshenTT/tt-boltz/README.md

 boltz predict input_path --use_msa_server --accelerator=tenstorrent
 ```

-Pass `--accelerator=tenstorrent` to run on Tenstorrent Wormhole.
+Pass `--accelerator=tenstorrent` to run Boltz-2 on Tenstorrent Wormhole.
+Boltz-1 is not supported on Tenstorrent hardware anymore.

 `input_path` should point to a YAML file, or a directory of YAML files for batched processing, describing the biomolecules you want to model and the properties you want to predict (e.g. affinity).
 To see all available options: `boltz predict --help` and for more information on these input formats, see our [prediction instructions](docs/prediction.md).
 By default, the `boltz` command will run the latest version of the model.